 Neil sounded unconcerned.
 “Yeah.
 There’s a public school inside the hospital for the kids who live there.
 They’re having an assembly with the theme ‘Celebrating Women.’”

 Fate was testing me.
 “I’ll do it.”

-I worked on my 3-minute dance several hours a day.
-I hit the Navy surplus store on 14th Street for fatigue pants, an olive t-shirt, and dog tags.
+I worked on my three-minute dance several hours a day.
+I hit the Navy surplus store on 14th Street for fatigue pants, olive t-shirt, and dog tags.
 (I already had the crew cut.)
 On the day, I took a subway to the Upper East Side, then walked to a stately hospital with absolutely no babbling, drooling patients wandering the grounds.